-Just like damaged items can be repaired and repurposed, broken people can be restored, made useful and even beautiful.
-But to do this, broken people need to face traumatic wounds that sometimes require support from others and God.
+Like damaged items can be repaired and repurposed, broken people can be restored, made useful, and even beautiful.
+But to do this, broken people must face traumatic wounds that sometimes require support from others and God.

 Broken people can handle surface wounds.

-There are cuts and bruises that we handle with antiseptics, Bandaids, and Aspirin.
-Strains and sprains that resolve with bed rest.
-But some wounds are not visible to the human eye.
+We handle cuts and bruises with antiseptics, Bandaids, and Aspirin, but some wounds are not visible to the human eye.

 Sometimes these wounds go unacknowledged and untreated for years.
 We pretend that everything is alright.
 We shake off the injury and move forward as if we are invincible.
 And these wounds often refuse to heal and become infected.

 I have discovered that I don’t have the skillset, perspective, or experience to repair some wounds.
 I need an additional pair of hands to clean and bandage the wound.

 That help might be friends and family or a professional.
 A family member or good friend can recognize an unstated need and offer assistance.

 How often have I not realized my condition and had someone bail me out of trouble?
 I am so grateful for observant friends who wouldn’t take no for an answer.